A Many-Sorted Variant of Japaridze's Polymodal Provability Logic: Preliminaries

-\textbf{Formal Arithmetic.} We consider first-order theories in the language $ \ca{L}_0 = (0, +, \cdot, s)$ of arithmetic (where $s$ is a unary function symbol for the successor function).
-Theories and formulas formulated in (an extension of) this language will be called \emph{arithmetical}.
-The theories we consider will be extensions of \emph{Peano arithmetic} ($\PA$).
-It will be convenient to assume that the language of $\PA$ contains terms for all primitive recursive functions.
-It is well-known that $\PA$ can be conservatively extended so as to contain definitions of all these terms.
-The class of \emph{$\Delta_0$-formulas} are all formulas where each occurrence of a quantifier is of either forms
+We consider first-order theories in the language of arithmetic.
+The theories we consider are extensions of Peano arithmetic ($\PA$).
+The class of \emph{$\Delta_0$-formulas} are all formulas where each occurrence of a quantifier is of one of the forms